AXPONA 2017: Clement Perry

 AXPONA-17-sonus-faber-garth-leer.jpg

-Quintessence Audio, another Chicago-based high-end retailer and Garth Leerer of Musical Surroundings pulled out the big guns at this year’s AXPONA.
+Quintessence Audio, another Chicago-based high-end retailer, and Garth Leerer of Musical Surroundings pulled out the big guns at this year’s AXPONA.
 Featuring Pass Labs, Audio Research, Clearaudio and, a big surprise for me, was to see and hear the all-new Sonus Faber 3.5-way Cremonese and Lilium loudspeakers.
-Always fascinated by this gorgeously designed Italian transducer I couldn’t get a full grasp on it due to all the traffic.
-However, I did get a chance to visit my good friend Ezra later that evening to hear his pair of Sonus Faber Lilium loudspeakers and came away convinced they are quite well-made and have all the finesse needed to make them qualify as special.
+Always fascinated by this gorgeously designed Italian transducer, I couldn’t get a full grasp of it because of all the traffic.
+However, I did get a chance to visit my good friend Ezra later that evening to hear his pair of Sonus Faber Lilium loudspeakers, and I came away convinced they are quite well-made and have all the finesse needed to qualify as special.

 AXPONA-17-AVM.jpg